gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 has reached the PROTECTION PENDING state, it MAY perform protection engine key management inband depending on how the specification for the chosen Protection Engine has been defined.
-In such case, the CRYPTO chunk Handler will receive plain control chunks from the SCTP chunk handler and payload for CRYPTO chunks from the protection engine.
+In such case, the CRYPTO chunk Handler will receive plain control and DATA chunks from the SCTP chunk handler.
-Plain control chunks and CRYPTO chunks MUST NOT be bundled within the same SCTP packet.

 When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the PROTECTED state, the CRYPTO chunk handler will receive